Three Ways to Convert MBR to GPT Disk on Windows 11/10

 The Bottom Line

 Actually, the biggest difference between using the Windows built-in utilities and third-party software is whether to delete the disk volumes.
 As you can see from the details above, using EaseUS partition software, which can serve as an MBR to GPT converter, is the easiest way to change an MBR disk to a GPT disk.
 Besides, the tool can also help you clone disks, merge partitions, shrink partitions, migrate OS...
-If you want to convert a system disk from MBR to GPT, using a convenient tool is recommended.
+Using a convenient tool is recommended if you want to convert a system disk from MBR to GPT.

 I love that the changes you make with EaseUS Partition Master Free aren't immediately applied to the disks.
 It makes it way easier to play out what will happen after you've made all the changes.
 I also think the overall look and feel of EaseUS Partition Master Free makes whatever you're doing with your computer's partitions easy.
 Read More